Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/data-source.md

 ![Edit Data Zone](images/data-source.png)

+Extra parameter pair is added automatically, and will not be removed when name and value are cleared, empty pairs are dropped on saving.

 ## Form Validation

 - Data Source Code: required,
 - Data Zone: required,
 - Extra Parameter Name: required when value existed.